-- → Provide individualized supports through visuals, posted schedules and rules, labels to define areas, and reminders throughout daily routines. - → Provide social scripts with pictures and photos to define and describe expectations and strategies. - → Provide clearly stated replacement behaviors and provide direct instruction and guided practice to help children develop self-regulation.
+- → Provide individualized supports through visuals, and rules, labels to define areas, and reminders throughout daily routines and multiple locations. - → Provide social scripts with pictures and photos to define and describe the functional use of expectations in multiple situations. - → Provide clearly stated replacement behaviors and provide direct instruction and guided practice.